lovetoys/lovetoys/README.md

 #### Entity(parent)
 - **parent** - Parent entity

-This function returns the new instance of an entity.
+This function returns a new instance of an entity.
 If a parent entity is given, a reference to this entity will be stored in `self.parent`.
 Another reference to the newly created entity will be stored in `parent.children`.
 If there is no parent specified, while the engine got their rootEntity entity enabled, the created entity is automatically added to rootEntity entity's children.